 GoBear: How does CCAP plan to play a role in developing or supporting a centralized information system, not just on credit history but also on credit scores?

-Alex: Since January, 2004 CCAP has been collecting and consolidating negative credit information from all its member banks.
-This consolidated negative file is then shared with all members for their use in screening and assessing the credit worthiness of new applicants for credit card.
+Alex: Since January 2004 CCAP has been collecting and consolidating negative credit information from all its member banks.
+This consolidated negative file is then shared with all members for their use in screening and assessing the creditworthiness of new applicants for credit cards.

-Since the CIC is still in the process of being set-up for operations which is expected to start early next year, most of the CCAP member banks decided to become a member of TransUnion (TU), a private multinational credit bureau which started operations in the Philippines about two year ago.
-TU collects credit information from its member banks and develops credit scores and other value adding services, e.g. default alerts/notification, for its members.
+Since the CIC is still in the process of being set-up for operations which is expected to start early next year, most of the CCAP member banks decided to become a member of TransUnion (TU), a private multinational credit bureau which started operations in the Philippines about two years ago.
+TU collects credit information from its member banks and develops credit scores and other value-adding services, e.g. default alerts/notification, for its members.

 GoBear: Would you have tips on how to begin working on a "good credit score" for a positive credit history?

 Alex: To acquire a good credit score, a borrower should ensure all his/her debts are paid on time with no arrears.
 If he/she owns credit cards, the credit limits should not be maxed-out and the billings are almost always paid in full and always on time, on or before the due date.
 In case the cardholder is already in default or in delinquent status, he/she should try to settle all his/her obligations as soon as possible in order to avoid his credit card account from being canceled.